 - Log into the Control Panel

-- Under Account Updater, click Export
+- Next to Account Updater, click the Export button

-- Choose your date range
+- Select your desired date range

-- Click Filter and Download
+- Click the Filter and Download button

 Event descriptions let you know why a payment method was sent by Account Updater, and whether it was successfully updated.
 These descriptions can be found in the activity history for a given payment method, the Account Updater report generated in the Control Panel, or the Daily Report generated via webhook.
 Here are the possible event descriptions: